Pete-Nime/Data_Wharehouse/README.md

 - Launch the redshift cluster and createing of an IAM role that has read access to S3.
 - Adding of redshift database and IAM role info to dwh.cfg.

-# Testing of Schema AWS Redshift
+# Testing of Schema in AWS Redshift

 - Testing by running create_tables.py and checking the table schemas in the redshift database.
 Using of Query Editor in the AWS Redshift console for this.